CV examples

 Key takeaways

-With the above examples and tips, you should be more knowledgeable about what makes a good student CV, the types of sections, and the importance of tailoring your CV to a specific job.
-By considering our expert advice, you’ll be in better shape to craft an outstanding, well-structured CV.
+With the above examples and tips, you should know more about what makes a good student CV, the types of sections, and the importance of tailoring your CV to a specific job.
+Considering our expert advice, you are better positioned to craft an outstanding, well-structured CV.

 CV tips for students: